opensearch-project/documentation-website/_benchmark/reference/commands/command-flags.md

 ## test-procedure

-Defines a test procedure to use.
-You can find a list of test procedures by using `opensearch-benchmark list test-procedures`.
+Defines the test procedures to use with each workload.
+You can find a list of test procedures that the workload supports by specifying the workload in the `info` command, for example, `opensearch-benchmark info --workload=<workload_name>`.
+To look up information on a specific test procedure, use the command `opensearch-benchmark info --workload=<workload_name> --test-procedure=<test-procedure>`.

 ## test-execution-id